pcafrica/advanced_programming_2024-2025/exercises/13/13-py_scicomp.md

 1. Import the `XORDataset` from `dataset.py`
 2. Design a neural network in PyTorch that correctly classify the samples
 3. As a Loss Function, use `nn.BCEWithLogitsLoss()`

+---

+# Exercise 5: code obfuscation

+Without executing the program, determine the output of running the code contained in `wish.cpp`.